...Saturday Night, 'Round Ten

 The performances are taken from three sets the band played in a warehouse in Richmond, Victoria.
 "Round Ten" was released as a radio only single.
 A recording of "The Cream And The Crock" from the same gigs was released as a B-side to the Internet-only single "Who Put the Devil in You".
 A cover version of the MC5 song, "Ramblin' Rose", is included as an unlisted hidden track at the end of the album.

 This was the first album with Davey Lane as a member of the band.

+Reception

+Trouser Press said the album "does a respectable job of capturing the band's on-stage effervescence, but hearing it is just not the same without the sights of Rogers' sexy swagger and Townshend-quality windmills and Hopkinson's Animal-like drumming (as in the Muppet)."